 I make all my images fairly light on screen due to the fact that as the images are shrunk the colour intensifies.

 So that's where I am with shrink plastic.
-The last step I have no advise and still struggle with.
+The last step I have no advice and still struggle with.

 I had read somewhere that Triple thick glaze gives the pieces a nice 'glass' effect - I can't get this to work.
 I can't get it smooth no matter what I try and have found the image goes even darker still!